NikolaiT/zardaxt/README.md

 ## Passive TCP/IP Fingerprinting

-Passive TCP/IP Fingerprinting Tool.
+Passive TCP/IP fingerprinting tool.
 Run this on your server and find out what operating systems your clients are *really* using.

 Why?